Cadienvan/key-value-cache/README.md

 }, ["longRunningOperation"]); // This will return the result directly from the cache
 ```

-Alternativaly, if you want to store the result of the function in the cache without executing it, you can use the `set` method.
+Alternativaly, if you want to store the result of the function in the cache without executing it, you can use the `set` method and pass a straight value.

 ```js
 cache.set("key", "value");